Hillary Duff and other Hollywood celebrities mourn the death of Aaron Carter - ExBulletin

 ‘Variety’ adds that Johnnie Guilbert of ‘Til Death Do We Part’ acknowledged the loss with a photo showing the two musicians side by side.

 Guilbert tweeted: “I know I would make jokes about Aaron Carter saying some crazy bullshit.
-But it’s really saddening to see and hear that he (passed away).
-I really wanted him to get well and be okay. is improving.
-Sending a lot of love to his family, that really sucks to hear.
-Keep calm man.
+But it’s really saddening to see and hear that he is (passed away).
+I really wanted him to get well and s is improving.
+Sending lots of love to his family, this really sucks hard to hear.
+Rest easy man.

 The mention sources can contact us to remove/changing this article